volkovasystems/burne/README.md

 # burne
-Mark the entity with special symbol.
+Marks the entity with special symbol.